Welcome to Earthrise Press

 The Grove of the Eumenides

-From New Preface (January 29, 2020): "All the essays in The Grove of the Eumenides were written after 1982 when I wrote my first draft of a plot outline for my epic poem The Parliament of Poets.
-These essays constitute and record my background study, as it were, over a period of more than twenty years, leading up to their publication in 2007..."
+From New Preface (January 29, 2024): "All the essays in The Grove of the Eumenides were written after 1982 when I wrote my first draft of a plot outline for my epic poem The Parliament of Poets.
+These essays constitute and record my background study, as it were, over a period of more than twenty years..."

 Letters from the American Desert